The 21 Point Checklist for Launching and Marketing your Website in 2019

 Your site doesn’t need to be ready for you to promote your product or service to the world.

 Promote your site through a pre-launch page where your audience can get a preview of what you have to offer.
-This will build interest and curiosity for your website before your launch.
+You can build interest and curiosity for your website before your launch.

 Include a form of lead management to handle the collection of emails as well as access to your social media channels to like, share, and subscribe.